 I remember in primary school being jealous as hell of the kids that could paint and draw.
 I gave up trying to emulate them, drawing a straight line was troublesome enough.
 I suppose I did what most do when they are devoid of the necessary talent, I tried to copy.
 So you'd get your pencil and carefully place a transparent page over some wonderfully constructed picture, tracing carefully over the key figures.
 And you know what, it worked great to start with.
 The beginning of those traced art works of my early youth were certainly more aesthetically pleasing than my authentic scribbles thats for sure.
 Then came the addition of colour, now I was in trouble once more.
 What about the subtle touches the tracer didn't allow you to detect?
 Lets not talk about depth or perspective.
 It was demoralising.
 I guess it was a compliment, I saw what my friends created, thought it was magic, beautiful even and said 'ya I'll have a bit of that'.
 That's what they say isn't it, 'imitation is the greatest form of flattery'.
 Well the passing of space and time has taught me different.
 You see I didn't have talent for drawing, because I didn't love it, I never invested in trying to do it my way.
 The jump to tracing was a leap of a faithless boy.
 Had I truly loved it, I would not have given in so easily.

 In last week's blog, I discussed Jose Mourinho and how ego was affecting his management of Manchester United.
 I suggested that he may be entering a period of failure that he wasn't accustomed to.
-It is, therefore, fitting that this week I discuss failure and how in society and in particular football we deal with it so inadequately.
-In Matthew Syed's book Black Box Thinking, he excellently articulates how it's actually from failures that we gain the greatest advances in knowledge.
+It is, therefore, fitting this week that I discuss failure and how in society and particular football we deal with it so inadequately.
+In Matthew Syed's book Black Box Thinking, he excellently articulates how it's actually from failures that we gain the most significant advances in knowledge.
 Using the medical profession and aviation as the focal point of the book he points to how the use of the Black Box in aviation has made flight one of the safest ways to travel.
-By analysing everything that happens right up to the point a plane crashes allows each mistake to be pinpointed and improved upon for future flights.
-This same self-analysis doesn't happen in the health care profession leading to mistakes and deaths which are not learned from.
+By analysing everything that happens right up to the point a plane crashes pinpoints each mistake and allows improvement for future flights.
+This same self-analysis doesn't occur in the healthcare profession leading to errors and deaths which are not learned from.
 So how does this relate to Mourinho, or in fact all of us, who at some stage or another will experience failure?
 Very much like our ego, it is how we control this emotion will be the defining factor in how we develop as characters.

 For most of us football fanatics there is a man who we have had a relationship with for over 5 years now.
 He left us before Christmas 2015 for a proposed love affair In Valencia, Spain.
 Gary Neville despite his 'Red' history wooed football fans of all afflictions with his incisive analysis of the beautiful game.
 He didn't pull any punches, mincing his words was not something he was guilty of.
 And then he took the leap.